by Meredith Sampson, Wildlife Rehabilitator

 More ways to prevent and eliminate hazards to wildlife

-Pick up litter, especially: fishing line, 6-pack rings, kite string, plastic bags, balloons, styrofoam.
+Pick up litter, especially fishing line, 6-pack rings, kite string, plastic bags, balloons, and styrofoam.
 Recycle or dispose of properly.
 Avoid using pesticides and herbicides.
 There are safer alternatives.

 Preventing Wildlife Problems in and around the Home

 Autumn is a traditional time when homeowners perform home maintenance chores before winter's onset.
 Many of these tasks will also do double-duty in preventing wildlife problems in the home.
 What most people consider "wildlife problems" are actually human-caused.
 These problems occur when certain conditions are unknowingly created.
 Wildlife, being very opportunistic and resourceful, occasionally take advantage of such situations.

 For those times when "nuisance" animal problems do occur, there are humane, usually low-cost and often, very simple remedies.
 Many wildlife rehabilitators are knowledgeable of humane solutions.
 Cruel and lethal tactics are not necessary to resolve wildlife problems nor do they address the cause of the problem, which is what attracts wildlife in the first place.
 Ideally, a few ounces of prevention are worth much more than pounds of cure!